Learning temporal relationships between symbols with Laplace Neural Manifolds: Constructing neural timelines of the past and future

-We write $\mathbf{f}_t(\tau)$ to describe the true past that led up to time $t$, where $\tau$ runs from $0^-$, corresponding to the moment of the past closest to the present backwards to $-\infty$, corresponding to the distant past.
-Whereas $\mathbf{f}_t$ is the stimulus available in the present at time $t$, $\mathbf{f}_t(\tau<0)$ is the timeline that led up to time $t$.
-Under the assumption that every symbol is presented at most once per trial, each component of $\mathbf{f}_t(\tau<0)$ is either a delta function at some particular $\tau$ or zero everywhere.
+We write $\mathbf{f}_t(\tau)$ to describe the true past that led up to time $t$.
+The continuous variable $\tau$ runs from $0^-$, corresponding to the moment of the past closest to the present backwards to $-\infty$, corresponding to the distant past.
+Whereas $\mathbf{f}_t$ is the symbol available in the present at a particular instant $t$, $\mathbf{f}_t(\tau), \tau \in (-\infty, 0)$ is the timeline that led up to time $t$.
+Under the assumption that every symbol is presented at most once per trial, each component of $\mathbf{f}_t(\tau)$ over the interval $\tau<0$ is either a delta function at some particular $\tau$ or zero everywhere.
+The goal of the associative memory is to provide a guess about the future that will follow time $t$, $\mathbf{f}_t(\tau), \tau \in (0, \infty)$ (Figure~\ref{fig:notation}) given the symbol available in the present.

+The symbol provided in the present $\mathbf{f}_t$ is available to both the past and the future.
+The present enters the past timeline at its most recent point.
+In this formulation, the present is also available as the most rearward portion of the future timeline.
+By associating the past to the rearward portion of the future, we can learn temporal relationships between symbols separated in time.
+By probing these associations with the present---as the most recent part of the past timeline---we can construct an extended estimate of the future.